Fieldcode Manual

 Generally spoken all tickets start with a score of 0 points if you do not do not configure anything inside Ticket scoring.

-Let's assume for now you have configured three different ticket score rules in the ticket score list:
+Let's assume you have configured three different ticket score rules in the ticket score list:

 isVIP is equal to True -> 40 Points assigned